Asbjoedt/CLISC/README.md

 ## Program behavior

-### Basic functions

 **General**
-* Bulk convert spreadsheets in a directory
+* Bulk convert spreadsheets in a directory to .xlsx Transitional conformance
 * Include or exclude subdirectories recursively
-* Output results in CSV logs
+* Output results in a new directory with logs in CSV

 :heavy_plus_sign: **Count**

 Count number of spreadsheets in directory by file format.
-Counting supports:
 * Accepted file extensions: .fods, .ods, .ots, .xla, .xlam, .xls, .xlsb, .xlsm, .xlsx, .xlt, .xltm, .xltx
 * Office Open XML file formats of Transitional and Strict conformance can be counted separately

 :magic_wand: **Convert**

 Convert any spreadsheet[^1] to .xlsx (Office Open XML Transitional conformance).
-Conversion supports:
 * Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance[^2]
 * Legacy Microsoft Excel with extensions .xls and .xlt
 * OpenDocument with extensions .fods, .ods and .ots

 :microscope: **Compare**

-Compare original and converted spreadsheets to log differences.[^3] Comparison supports:
+Compare original and converted spreadsheets to log differences.[^3]
 * Workbook cell values
 * File size

-### :file_cabinet: Advanced archival requirements
+:file_cabinet: **Archive**

-The program supports the conversion of spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
-Enabling advanced archival requirements will:
+The program can convert, package and describe spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
 * Package spreadsheets and metadata in a new archive directory
 * Output all conversions in subdirectories named n+1
 * Rename all conversions n+1.xlsx